Eigen-Insight/.github/profile/README.md

 #### 4)  What role do recorded sessions play in EigenInsight?

 - Recorded sessions from office hours and one-on-one meetings create a repository of knowledge that users can access anytime.
 This helps in educating new users.

+## 🙏 Acknowledgements
+Special thanks to ChoraClub for granting us permission to use some of their components, which greatly helped in building EigenInsight.